... the real-time intrusion detection & prevention system and superordinate firewall manager

 • Frequently downloading the drop & edrop lists from 'SpamHaus' and integrating them into your firewall prevents your server from 'hijacking attacks' and cases of 'IP spoofing' continuously conducted by known professional attackers.

-• The module WatchLG automatically tracks break-in attempts to the console login service (usually 'sshd') in real-time in a database at login level and prevents your system from being brought under control of attackers.
+• The module WatchLG automatically tracks break-in attempts to the console login service (usually 'sshd') in real-time in a database at login level and prevents your system from being brought under the control of attackers.

 What else?

-• "Watcher-Report" provides you with frequent reports of the firewall state, dynloader provisioning and the database state of the fully dynamic modules that are installed.
+• "Watcher-Report" provides you with frequent reports of the firewall state, dynloader provisioning, and the database state of the fully dynamic modules that are installed.

 • For long-term reporting separate 'statistics reports' from the 'Stat tools' of the module databases will get you an overlook of the efficiency of all the measures that you have taken.
-The statistics data is provided in CSV format so can you can simply load it into a spreadsheet of your choice.
+The statistics data is provided in CSV format so you can simply load it into a spreadsheet of your choice.

-• Frequent database expiration (configurable) in the modules keeps the firewall entries at a reasonable level, since a firewall that is flooded with pointless and hypothetic IP addresses can slow down your network traffic.
+• Frequent database expiration (configurable) in the modules keeps the firewall entries at a reasonable level since a firewall that is flooded with pointless and hypothetic IP addresses can slow down your network traffic.

 Watcher construction